MarcinKamil84/Ekstraklasa-ML/README.md

 - model_training.py : model creation and training
 - predict_models.py : making predictions based on the created models

+/data/
+- contains files created in the process

+/models/ [not included due to size limitations]
+- contains models stored in pkl files during model training phase

 Dependencies are included in requirements.txt file.